Get

 Riding an elevator is perfectly safe for your dog as long as they are comfortable and secure.

-Should I Carry My Dog or Let Them Walk Into the Elevator?
+Should I Carry My Dog or Let Them Walk into the Elevator?

 The choice of whether to carry your dog onto the elevator will depend on their personality and size.
 Experiment with what works best for your pup to help make them more comfortable.
+Be mindful of the elevator entrance to make sure their paws do not get trapped, especially in very small and miniature breeds.

 Can I Bring My Dog on an Elevator With Other People?